 This is possible with standard SAP reports, or with customer developed reports from the ACDOCA table, if there are more complex requirements.

-You can use standard SAP reporting via the following menu path in SAP Easy Access:
+You can use standard SAP reporting via the following menu path:

 Accounting - Financial Accounting - General Ledger - Information System - General Ledger Reports - Financial Statement / Cash Flow - General - Actual/Actual Comparisons - Financial Statement: Ledger Comparison

 You can also implement alternative solutions:

 a.
 Change the leading ledger FY variant – if it is possible to adopt a variant that has the same start and end date as the one used for local reporting there would be no technical issue.

 b.
 Implement a very complicated solution to create additional company codes with the local FY variant, and develop a program to replicate all fixed asset postings to these company codes, which will be used for reporting.
 There was an additional paid tool from SAP called Asset Accounting Multiple Calendar Tool, available in previous SAP releases, which automates as much as possible the postings to these “mirror” company codes, but it is not available with S/4HANA.
 Still, it is possible to develop a similar custom solution, but it would be a major development effort.

 The best approach is the additional ledger approach, which is the most cost-effective.
 Depreciation amounts per month follow the leading ledger calendar in Asset Accounting, however, on a yearly basis, it represents properly all valuations, and on ledger level also the proper periods can be reported.